 This is the most budget friendly of all Timberline Lifetime Shingles.
 It’s designed to replicate the look of wood shake and is available in 7 colors.

-HD shingles are the most popular product among building and homeowners.
+GAF Timberline HD is the most popular product among builders and homeowners.
 This line has earned the Good Housekeeping seal, for its quality and durability.

-The main difference between HD and Natural Shadow shingles has to do with the way the color coating is blended and applied.
+The main difference between HD and Natural Shadow has to do with the way the color coating is blended and applied to the shingle.
 Natural Shadow has more uniform colors, where as HD colors are applied in gradients and have more tone variations.
-This gives them a more realistic wood-look.
+This gives them a more realistic wood look.